 Objects and Others: Museums and the Politics of Representation|

-To explore the politics and poetics of representation, we interrogate categories such as art, native art, ethnographic artifacts, tourist art, and scientific specimens.
-By scrutinizing the economic relaties of tourist art, for example, or investigating how the authenticity of artifacts is largely determined by racialized cultural categories, students learn to problematize systems of representation that (re)produce meaning within the circuit of culture.
+In order to explore the politics and poetics of representation, we interrogate categories such as 'Art,' 'native art,' 'ethnographic artifacts,' 'tourist art,' and 'scientific specimens.'
+By scrutinizing the economic relaties of 'tourist art,' for example, or investigating how the 'authenticity' of artifacts is largely determined by racialized cultural categories, students learn to problematize systems of representation that (re)produce meaning within the circuit of culture.
 Guiding questions for this course include: What does power have to do with representation?
 Why do some cultures collect others?
 How is meaning constructed and (re)produced in museums?
 How do these meanings contribute to the way we understand our nation, history, communities, and the place of individuals therein?

-The goal of the course is to have students learn to (1) think critically about the politics of representation; (2) express their thoughts, ideas, and experiences in constructive, intellectual dialogue that draws upon scholarly research and theory; (3) recognize that the relationship between representation and power extends beyond the context of museums.
+It is my goal that students learn to 1) think critically about the politics of representation; 2) express their thoughts, ideas, and experiences in constructive, intellectual dialogue that draws upon scholarly research and theory; 3) recognize that the relationship between representation and power extends beyond the context of museums.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: None

 Erdich, Louise.
 THE PAINTED DRUM, NY: Harper Collins, 2005.

 Hall, Stuart, ed.
 REPRESENTATION: CULTURAL REPRESENTATIONS & SIGNIFYING PRACTICES, London & CA: Sage, 1997.

 Starn, Orin.
 ISHI'S BRAIN: IN SEARCH OF AMERICA'S LAST WILD INDIAN, NY & London: Norton, 2004.